 "When you're exposed to that much violence and that much trauma, it's a very natural response for your body to go into this emotionally numb state," Dennis says.
 "You have to.
 When you get home, that's when it comes back — and so I'm trying to blend these two worlds, Afghanistan and North Carolina, and seamlessly create one experience to show that the fighting doesn't stop when you get back."

-To create that "one experience," Dennis overlays footage from Harris' daily life in North Carolina with audio from battles the two went through in Southern Afghanistan.
-In one scene, Harris' wife orders corn dogs and fries from a fast-food drive-thru, as the roar of jet engines, the beat of helicopter blades and the chap-chap-chap of machine-gun fire slowly drowns her out.
+To create that "one experience," Dennis overlays footage from Harris' daily life in North Carolina with audio from battles the two went through in southern Afghanistan.
+In one scene, Harris' wife orders corn dogs and fries from a fast-food drive-through, as the roar of jet engines, the beat of helicopter blades and the chap-chap-chap of machine-gun fire slowly drowns her out.

 Those scenes aren't literal depictions of what was going through Harris' mind in those moments.
 They're more impressionistic.